Getting Started with Particle Metropolis-Hastings for Inference in Nonlinear Dynamical Models: Estimating the states in a linear Gaussian SSM

 In many situations, the resulting weights are small and it is therefore beneficial to work with shifted log-weights to avoid problems with numerical precision.
 This is done by applying the transformation

 where $v_{\max}$ denotes the largest element in $\log v^{(1:N)}_t$.
-The weights are then normalised (ensuring that they sum to one) by
+The weights are then normalized (ensuring that they sum to one) by

 where the shifts $-v_{\max}$ cancel and do not affect the relative sizes of the weights.
 Hence, the first and third expressions in \eqref{eq:lgss:state:weights} are equivalent but the first expression enjoys better numerical precision.
-The computation of the weights is implemented by:
+The computation of the weights is implemented by: \begin{Code} <weightParticles> = yhatMean <- phi * particles[, t] yhatVariance <- sqrt(sigmae^2 + sigmav^2) weights[, t] <- dnorm(y[t + 1], yhatMean, yhatVariance, log = TRUE)